 A bite wound is one of the most common causes of a hamster abscess.
 To prevent fighting, house your hamster alone.
 Most hamster species are best kept as single rather than multiple pets anyway.

-Another thing you can do to assist avoid abscesses is make sure its cage doesn't have any rough edges.
+Another thing you can do to assist avoid abscesses is make sure its doesn't have any rough edges.
 Sharp points on the corners and entrances of wire cages are possible.
-Ladders, wheels, and other cage toys can potentially cause problems.
+Ladders, wheels, and other toys can potentially cause problems.
 To keep your hamster safe, check these items on a regular basis.